mallelapavank/TimerApp/README.md

 ## Timer App

-This is a simple timer app build using ReactJS.
+This is a simple timer app built in ReactJS.
 It has two components in it:
 - Date countdown
 - Seconds countdown